TONGUE AND LIP TIES

 IDENTIFYING TONGUE TIE

 When your baby tries to lift their tongue or move it forwards it may appear misshapen, short or heart-shaped, with the frenulum clearly pulling its center down and restricting its movement.
 Or you may be able to see or feel firm tissue where the tongue meets the floor of the mouth.
-Degrees of tongue tie vary and it can be difficult to diagnose accurately.
-A short, tight, posterior tongue tie is rarer, but may be particularly hard to spot.
+Degrees of tongue tie vary, and it can be difficult to diagnose accurately.
+A short, tight, posterior tongue tie is rarer, but may be particularly hard to spot, especially if a healthcare provider is not well-trained in identifying oral restrictions.

 HOW BREASTFEEDING MAY BE AFFECTED